 One of the goals of these guides is to cultivate curiosity and imagination and to encourage students to dig for deeper meaning.
 This can really only be accomplished well through discussion, so if you purchase these guides, do so with a plan to read the novels and fully participate in the learning process with your child(ren).

-Literature selections are a mix of classic and current selections such as The Courage of Sarah Noble, The Best Christmas Pageant Ever, Ben and Me, Because of Winn Dixie, The Magician's Nephew, Across Five Aprils, I Am David, The Mozart Season, The Book Thief, and Of Courage Undaunted.
+Literature selections are a mix of classic and current selections such as The Courage of Sarah Noble, Ben and Me, Because of Winn Dixie, The Magician's Nephew, Across Five Aprils, I Am David, The Mozart Season, The Book Thief, and Of Courage Undaunted.
 Early Bird literature includes books by Virginia Lee Burton, Paul Galdone, Robert McCloskey, and others.

 These guides are, in a sense, more comprehensive than many others since they combine basic skills in vocabulary, comprehension, and literary analysis with deeper and more meaningful thinking through compositions and discussion.

 Packages with the books and study guides are also available.